 The journey into adulthood rarely occurs without a few bumps along the way.
 Fortunately, Seven Stars, a leading residential treatment center for young people on the autism spectrum, can help teens overcome their struggles.

 At Seven Stars, teens are more than simply a diagnosis.
-Students who enter the Seven Stars program are assessed through a variety of tests to ensure the best treatment possible.
+Students who enter the Seven Stars program are assessed through a variety of tests to provide the best treatment possible.
 By examining each student individually, Seven Stars can tailor the program to meet each teen’s needs and develop a personalized experience.
 As a residential treatment center, Seven Stars works to make the stay fun, educational, and unique for every student.
 No two mental health challenges or teenage struggles are the same.
 At Seven Stars, treatment begins with the student.
 A focus on positive psychology helps build on a child’s strengths as opposed to preying on their weaknesses.
-A residential treatment center guides teens toward self-discovery and encourages exploration of new passions.
-With Seven Stars assistance, troubled teens can find new interests, learn new skills, and ultimately figure out who they truly are.
-The Seven Stars mentoring approach uses every students natural motivation to help them find success.
-Instead of attempting to frighten students into fitting a mold, Seven Stars allows troubled teens to lead their own recovery process.
+A residential treatment center guides teens toward self-discovery and encourages the exploration of new passions.
+With Seven Stars assistance, struggling teens can find new interests, learn new skills, and ultimately figure out who they truly are.
+The Seven Stars mentoring approach uses every student’s natural motivation to help them find success.
+Instead of attempting to frighten students into fitting a mold, Seven Stars allows struggling teens to lead their own recovery process.

 A residential treatment center is an inpatient health facility that provides care and therapy to people that struggle with mental illness, substance abuse, and other behavioral issues that are too intense to treat with the typical therapy methods.
 Residential treatment centers offer adolescents the proper treatment for their issues and disorders, such as school refusal, depression, anxiety, ADHD, OCD, bipolar disorder, substance abuse, and many others.
 Residential treatment centers for adolescents usually utilize many different types of therapies, such as group, family, and individual, in order to give the most holistic treatment possible.